If you’ve landed here, you know that SOC reports take the cake in the confusing requirements department.

-How can I learn more about SOC for Cybersecurity?
+Learn more about SOC for Cybersecurity.

 Does the SOC 2 guide require that a type 2 report cover a specified minimum period?

-The SOC 2 guide actually gives an example of a service organization that wishes to engage a service auditor to perform a type 2 engagement for a period of less than two months.
-It further states that in those circumstances, the service auditor should consider whether a report covering that period will be useful to users of the report, particularly if many of the controls related to the applicable trust services criteria are performed on a monthly or quarterly basis.
+The SOC 2 guide actually gives an example of a service organization that wishes to engage a service auditor to perform a type 2 engagement for a period of fewer than two months.
+In essence, it states that the service auditor should consider whether a report covering that period will be useful to users – particularly if many of the controls related to the applicable trust services criteria are performed on a monthly or quarterly basis.

-Are there a prescribed set of control objectives for SOC 2 and SOC 3 engagements?
+Is there a prescribed set of control objectives for SOC 2 and SOC 3 engagements?